nikitalotts/open-data-science-course/README.md

-# open-data-science-course
+### Description

-My solutions for ODS course
+This repository contains solutions to the work performed during the course [ODS.ai](https://ods.ai/tracks/open-ml-course)